TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/server-addresses/_index.md

 <!--more-->

-By default, all components of {{% tts %}}, such as the Gateway Server, Identity Server, and Console, are located at the same server address.
+Deployments of {{% tts %}} in a single cluster use the same server address for all components.

+Distributed deployments, like {{% tts %}} Cloud and Community Edition, use different addresses per region for routing components, while the address of global components (like Identity Server) is always the same.
+Enterprise and Open Source deployments may be in a single cluster, or distributed over multiple clusters with multiple addresses.
-It is possible to configure separate addresses for the different components if you are running Enterprise or Open Source.
-For Cloud and Community Edition, all endpoints are located at the same server address (except the Identity Server, which is [only available]({{< ref "getting-started/cloud-hosted/addresses#api-endpoints" >}}) in the `eu1` cluster).
-The server address for the different {{% tts %}} deployments are listed below.
+The server addresses for the different {{% tts %}} deployments are listed below.

 ## Deployments